phk-cyber/cyber-journal/README.md

 - Used ping, traceroute, netstat in Ubuntu
 - Explored packet capture using Wireshark
 - Understood how network traffic flows across the internet
+-
+## Day 5: Windows Security Basics

+- Focused on UAC (User Account Control) and its role in system protection
+- Understood how Windows blocks unauthorized changes and privilege escalation
+- Explored UAC settings on Windows and learned its cyber relevance